 According to Castleberry & Shepherd, effective listening occurs when there is a high degree of correspondence between the sender’s original message and the listener’s recreation of that message.
 Communication is a two-way street, but it is up to the listener to make sure they are receiving the information accurately.

 Listening well is essential for nearly all work areas.
-These skills are crucial in teamwork, problem solving, decision making, managing, supervising, negotiating, customer service, and sales.
+These skills are crucial in teamwork, problem solving, decision making (we recommend decision making training for managers), managing, supervising, negotiating, customer service, and sales.

-Unfortunately, effective listening can be held back by barriers.
-These barriers to listening can be grouped into two major categories: external and internal.
+Unfortunately, there are some barriers to effective listening.
+These barriers to effective listening can be grouped into two major categories: external and internal.

 External Listening Barriers

 External listening barriers are easier to manage than internal barriers.
-They include a variety of environmental distractions that can usually be avoided or minimized with simple corrections, like removing yourself from the interfering barrier or removing the issue from the area that you are in.
+They include a variety of environmental distractions contribute to poor listening, but that can usually be avoided or minimized with simple corrections, like removing yourself from the interfering barrier or removing the issue from the area that you are in.
 External barriers include: